 - Rent Control / Increase Limitations.
 Kentucky state landlords can raise rent as long as proper notice is provided.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Kentucky landlords must provide 30 days notice from next rent due date.
+No notice specifically addressed but it is customary to provide 30 days’ notice from next rent due date.

 - Bounced Check Fees.
 Kentucky state landlords may charge up to $50 for bounced checks.

 Kentucky landlords must abide by the terms established in the written lease.
 In most cases, rent cannot be increased during a fixed-term lease, unless stated otherwise in the lease.
 A Kentucky landlord may increase rent for periodic tenancies if appropriate advanced notice is provided.

 When is it Illegal to Raise Rent?